-Join us for our second installment of our Traditional Craft Mentorship Program!
-This series is an opportunity for emerging artists to spend time at the Folk School learning from master artisans.
-Small groups of participants will join in focused sessions that enhance their interests, knowledge, and skills in traditional Appalachian craft, music or dance.
+The Traditional Craft Mentorship Program is an opportunity for emerging artists to spend time at the Folk School learning from master artisans.
+Small groups of participants will join in focused sessions that enhance their interests, knowledge, and skills in traditional Appalachian craft, music, or dance.
+Building on one of the original goals of our founder, Olive Dame Campbell, the Mentorship Program aims to educate and inspire the next generation of traditional craft artisans, keeping these time-honored practices alive.
+Similar opportunities throughout Folk School history have greatly impacted the lives of those involved, becoming students, instructors, donors, volunteers, Resident Artists, and community members.

 Our first ever Mentorship series was hosted last fall, and we’re so grateful for the incredible students and instructors who took part.
 To read more about last year’s mentorship program, visit our recap blog.